Akhila-06/SolarTrackingSystem-AWS-IOTCore/README.md

 Inputs: LDR1, LDR2, Temp, Humid.

-Outputs: Predicted LDR1, LDR2, Temp, Humid, Voltage.
+Outputs: Predicted LDR1, Predicted LDR2, Predicted Temp, Predicted Humid, Predicted Voltage.

 The model results are saved in a new CSV file with actual vs predicted values.

-7. Visualization of Predictions
+8. Visualization of Predictions

 Using Matplotlib, actual vs predicted plots are generated for all five metrics.

 These graphs show how well the ML models track sensor behavior over time.

-8. Dashboard-Based Summary

-The final dashboard in Grafana uses the uploaded CSV data.

-Stat panels show the mean value for each sensor along with a small trend line.